Rouvy vs Zwift — Which Indoor Cycling App Is Worth Your Money?

 Real Roads, Real Feel

-Riding the Col du Tourmalet on Rouvy is genuinely moving in a way that riding a virtual cartoon mountain is not.
-The video footage — professionally shot, well-lit, synced to your cadence and power — puts you on the actual road.
-You see the actual tarmac, the actual gradient changes, the actual view from the top.
-My partner, who is not a cyclist and has no patience for my indoor training setup, wandered past during a Rouvy session and said it looked like I was actually somewhere.
-She has never said that about Zwift.
+Riding the Col du Tourmalet on Rouvy is genuinely moving in a way that pedaling past a cartoon mountain simply isn’t.
+The footage — professionally shot, properly lit, synced to your cadence and power output — puts you on the actual road.
+Real tarmac.
+Real gradient shifts.
+The actual view from the actual top.
+My partner, who has exactly zero interest in cycling and even less patience for my trainer setup taking up half the spare room, wandered past during a Rouvy session one evening and said it looked like I was actually somewhere.
+She has never once said that about Zwift.
 Make of that what you will.

 The BKOOL Merger — More Routes Than Ever

-Drawn in by the route expansion following Rouvy’s merger with BKOOL, I went back and retested the platform in late 2023, and the route library had genuinely grown.
-BKOOL contributed a significant catalog of Spanish and European routes, and the combined library now sits north of 1,500 real-world video routes.
-That covers the Tour de France stages, the major classics, iconic climbs across Europe, routes in the US, Japan, South America.
-If you’ve ever wanted to mentally teleport to a specific piece of road while suffering on a trainer, Rouvy has probably filmed it.
+Drawn back to Rouvy in late 2023 specifically to retest the post-merger route library, I found it had genuinely expanded.
+BKOOL contributed a serious catalog of Spanish and European routes — cobbled Flemish roads, long Pyrenean ascents, coastal Spanish circuits — and the combined library now sits north of 1,500 real-world video routes.
+Tour de France stages, major classics, iconic climbs scattered across Europe, routes in the US, Japan, South America.
+If you’ve ever wanted to mentally teleport to a specific stretch of road while suffering indoors on a wet Tuesday, Rouvy has probably filmed it.

 Price